What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 - What is ergonomics?

-- Why is ergonomics important in the office?
+- Why is ergonomics important?

 - How Does Office Ergonomics Create Value?